bigbridge-nl/product-import/doc/design-considerations.md

 You will probably wonder why I used such an old PHP XML parser (xml_parse).
 That's because I wanted to importer to handle very large files, and claim a fixed, small amount of memory, and I wanted it to print line numbers in the error message.

+## XSD

 When I use xsd validation on my computer I get this error

     '' is not a valid value of the atomic type 'xs:int'

 and similar errors.
 This is a [known error](https://bugs.launchpad.net/lxml/+bug/1615510).
 I changed all integer and boolean attributes types to string for this reason.
 And I added an option --skip-xsd for users that have other problems with this library.

+Compositors

+### A D B C

+multiple children, each child one 0/1 times

+    <xs:all><xs:element minOccurs="0"/>

+Common for an element with multiple children, all or most of which are optional, and none of which can occur more than once.

+### A A A

+one child 0+ times

+    <xs:sequence><xs:element maxOccurs="unbounded" minOccurs="0"/>

+I use the sequence only with a single child.

+### B A C C B A

+multiple children, each child 0+ times

+    <xs:choice maxOccurs="unbounded" minOccurs="0"><xs:element minOccurs="0"/>

+This is very unrestrictive.
+Use it sparingly.